carlsonz16/MachineTeam/TimelineMilestoneEffort.md

 | 22.
 Refine UI/UX based on user feedback                         | Sean                        | 20%              |
 | 23.
 Deploy the web app to a hosting platform/service           | Sean                        | 20%              |

-Please note that the estimated effort percentages are approximate and can vary depending on the complexity of each task and the individual team member's skills and expertise.
-Additionally, team members may collaborate and provide support to each other as needed throughout the project.
-Regular communication and collaboration will be essential to ensure the project's success.